-The Directors' Disclosure Policy requires each of the Directors to provide continuous and timely disclosure of all dealings in Company securities in which the Director has a relevant interest.
-In addition, each director is required to disclose any actual or potential conflict of interest matters, which the board deals with appropriately as they are raised.
+Each Director is required to complete a Letter Agreement to satisfy ASX Listing Rule 3.19B and to provide continuous and timely disclosure of all dealings in Company securities in which the Director has a relevant interest in compliance with the Company's Securities Trading Policy.
+In addition, each Director is required to disclose any actual or potential conflict of interest matters, which the Board deals with appropriately as they are raised.